 If your build has been completed, then you will require the retrospective service as we can only make one post completion inspection.

 This is not recommended as may lenders are hesitant to accept a retrospective PCC.
 However, there are certain situations where a PCC is the only option and subject to lenders acceptance, it is possible to offer a retrospective PCC.

 We have been through a lengthy audit process with our insurers.
 They are satisfied with our company’s expertise and quality assurance procedures so allow us to administer the certificates retrospectively.

-When certifying flats, each flat will need its own certificate.
-This is because the banks are aware each flat could be sold on independently.
-Our quotation system builds in discounts when certifying a number of flats at the same time.
+When certifying flats, each flat will need its certificate.
+This is because the banks are aware each flat could be sold independently.
+Our quotation system builds in discounts when certifying several flats at the same time.

 - A copy of the planning consent

 - A copy of the building regulations completion certificate (at the practical completion build stage) This document is essential and required before issue of our PCC!